taylor-vann/somehooks/README.md

 *SomeHooks* manages state and side-effects in functional pipelines and works well with asyncronous and callback-driven environments.

-Unlike other hooks, *SomeHooks* do not depend on ordering, location, or scope.
+Unlike other libraries, *SomeHooks* do not depend on order, location, or scope.

 They can be used anywhere.